Annual Technical Report 2005 on Industrial Design Information Activities submitted by Canada (SCIT/ATR/ID/2005/CA)

 The Industrial Design Division maintains a searchable record of registered industrial designs as follows:

-Paper drawings search file: For designs registered prior to June 2002, this search file includes the drawings with bibliographic data such as filing date, registration date, classification, title and owner name.
-The paper drawings are arranged by class according to the Canadian industrial design classification system.
+- Paper drawings search file: For designs registered prior to June 2002, this search file includes the drawings with bibliographic data such as filing date, registration date, classification, title and owner name.
+The paper drawings are arranged by class according to the Canadian Industrial Design Classification Standard.

 The Canadian industrial design prior art search file is updated on a daily basis.

 Industrial design documents are currently stored electronically in ‘DesignPlus’(designs filed and registered since June 2002), as well as on paper, microfiche, and CD-Rom.

 Documentation from other offices maintained and/or considered part of the available search file

 CIPO maintains a collection of WIPO International Design Bulletins and United States patent gazettes.